santoshvandari/BlogApp/Readme.md

 ## Features
 The Blog app has the following features.
  - A new User can Create the Blog.
- - Visitor can view the Posted Blog.
+ - Visitors can view the Posted Blog.
  - User can delete and modify the existing Blog.
- - User can add new User if he/she holds that permission.
+ - The user can add a new User if he/she holds that permission.

 ## Usages
 You System must have the following things to use this Blog App.